SaanidhyaM/license-plate-recognition/README.md

 # license-plate-recognition
-A python program that uses concepts of image processing and OCR to identify the characters on a Nigerian license plate.
+A Python program that uses concepts of image processing and OCR to identify the characters on a Nigerian license plate.
 The OCR aspect was done with machine learning.
+Used a personalized dataset containing 20*20 images